ratzlow/styx-model/README.md

 In the first place it is a personal experimental ground.
 You can borrow ideas and concepts but nothing is "ready-as-a-lib" - here.

-In case you have a rather sophisticated graph-based data model and you need to:
+In case you have a rather sophisticated graph-based data model and need to:
 - track changes
 - diff recursively between versions
 - want to serialize your (sub)graph without resorting to reflection
 - compress your graph to the min attribute set
 - support transactional semantic on your graph with commit/rollback
 - version changed nodes
-- back it by a meta model
+- describe it by a meta model
-- generate domain classes and meta model from structured data
+- want a generic structure complementing your domain model

 ## Typical use cases
 - model manipulated in state engines